forester-bt/forester/docs/src/trace.md

 ## Configuration

 The tracer has a few settings.
-- indent: the indent of the lines in dependance of the nesting level
+- indent: the indent of the lines depending on the nesting level
 - to_file: if the file is provided, the trace will be redirected into this file.
+- time_format: if provided, the current time format.

 ```rust
 #[test]